x

 Schmidt said moving headquarters from Vegas, where he lives, to his second home in Indy, just made sense.

 "The Speedway, the community, the drivers have always supported us.
-What I love about this is we're finally bringing something here and we're spending the money here in keeping it here, so I'm just proud to be able to do that," Schmidt said.
+What I love about this is we're finally bringing something here, and we're spending the money here in keeping it here, so I'm just proud to be able to do that," Schmidt said.

-The place is impressive.
-A $20 million remodel with 114,000 square feet of space.
+The place is impressive — a $20 million remodel with 114,000 square feet of space.
 It has some of the most advanced equipment and technology in the country.

 Credit: WTHR

 Phase 1 of the facility includes everything from a hanging track, where harnesses help people walk, to group spin classes with adaptable bikes, to ADA-accessible aquatic therapy.
-There are two hydro pools at Indy's headquarters that you can't find anywhere in Indiana outside the Colts complex.
+There are two hydro pools at Indy's headquarters that you can't find anywhere in Indiana outside of the Colts complex.
 Patients can also use monitors to watch their progress while going through weightless rehab in the water.

 "The entire floor is a treadmill," Schmidt said.
 "This room needed to be built for this.
 It's got special lighting.
 It's got special AC.
 It's got special filters."